awslabs/aws-emr-launch/README.md

 # EMR Launch
-A library to simplify the definition and management of Amazon EMR Fleets.

-See the __docs/__!

-And the __examples/__...

 ## Usage
-This library acts as a plugin to the [AWS CDK](https://aws.amazon.com/cdk/) providing additional L2 Constructs.
+This library is acts as a plugin to the [AWS CDK](https://aws.amazon.com/cdk/) providing additional L2 Constructs.
 To avoid circular references with CDK dependencies, this package will not install CDK and Boto3.
-These should be installed manually from `requirements.txt`.
+Instead it expects these packages to already be installed.

 It is recommended that a Python3 `venv` be used for all CDK builds and deployments.